JohnDeJesus22/SeidoAudioBookApp/README.md

 # SeidoAudioBookApp
-Audiobook App for the World Seido Karate Organization
+Audiobook App for the World Seido Karate Organization using Flutter.

 This will allow Seido students to:
 1. Obtain required Seido literature in audio form.